Chiral topological superconducting state with Chern number $\mathcal{C} =-2$ in Pb$_3$Bi/Ge(111): Summary

 \section{Summary}

-In summary, we have developed an effective tight-binding model of the heterostructure Pb$_3$Bi/Ge(111) and shown that the model is able to capture the main characters of the Rashba bands around the Fermi level obtained from DFT calculations.
-Besides the time-reversal-invariant $\Gamma$ and M points, We have found a gapless Dirac point protected by $C_{3v}$ lattice symmetry at K point of the BZ.
-By tuning the Fermi level to this Dirac point and introducing local superconducting pairing, we have demonstrated that the present system can be transformed into a TSC with Chern number $\mathcal{C} = -2$ by applying a perpendicular Zeeman field, characterized by two chiral Majorana edge modes propagating along the same direction at one edge.
-By taking account of experimentally realistic parameters, including the size of superconducting gap, Land\'{e} $g$-factor, and perpendicular critical magnetic field, we have made two proposals for future experimental testing of the our theoretical predictions.
-The findings in this study are useful for realizing TSC and observing Majorana edge modes in Pb$_3$Bi/Ge(111) system.
+In summary, we have developed a phenomenological tight-binding model for the heterostructure Pb$_3$Bi/Ge(111) and shown its ability to capture the main features of the giant Rashba splitting and type-\uppercase\expandafter{\romannumeral2} VHS obtained from DFT calculations.
+Besides the time-reversal invariant $\Gamma$ and M points, we have also identified a gapless Dirac cone protected by the $C_{3v}$ lattice symmetry at the K point.
+By tuning the Fermi level to this symmetry-protected Dirac point and considering the {\it s}-wave superconductivity of the parent system, we have illustrated that this system can be transformed into a topological superconducting phase with the first Chern number $\mathcal{C} = -2$ in the presence of a sufficiently strong Zeeman field.
+Through the edge state calculations, we have further demonstrated two chiral Majorana edge modes propagating along the same direction of the system with proper boundaries, corresponding to the nontrivial topology of $\mathcal{C} = -2$.
+By evaluating and specifying the physically realistic conditions, including the superconducting gap, Land\'{e} {\it g}-factor, and critical magnetic field, we have put forward a practical experimental architecture for future validation of the predictions made here.
+Our central findings are useful for realizing chiral topological superconductivity and observing Majorana edge modes in 2D or related interfacial systems.